n00b69/woa-polaris/guide/Russian/troubleshooting.md

 ##### Finished!

 ## USB does not work
-Enable USB host mode using the optional [post install guide](materials.md).
+Enable USB host mode using the [Togggling USB host mode guide](materials.md#toggling-usb-host-mode).

 ##### Finished!